jenkinsci/ec2-plugin/README.md

 # Values are passed in with the format of JENKINS_URL=[Jenkins_Url]&SLAVE_NAME=[Agent_Name]&USER_DATA=[other_user_data]

 # Parse the values to retrieve the Jenkins_Url and Agent_Name
-# Fetch the agent.jar from the Jenkins master using wget (or something similar)
+# Fetch the agent.jar from the Jenkins controller using wget (or something similar)

 wget [Jenkins_Url]jnlpJars/agent.jar -O agent.jar
-# Register the agent to the Jenkins master node
+# Register the agent to the Jenkins controller node

 java -jar agent.jar -jnlpUrl [Jenkins_Url]computer/ [Agent_Name] slave-agent.jnlp
 ```